 When you have a self-employed mindset, you do it all.
 You have a job, and you work hard at that job.
 Sometimes the rewards are worth it, but it is still a job.

 The big shift is to the business owner mindset.

-The change from self-employed to a business owner is the critical mindset shift of the MSP ownership journey.
+The change from self-employed to a business owner is the critical mindset shift of the entrepreneurship journey.

 When you look at your business as a business owner, you solve business owner problems.
 You think about the future, you plan for what is coming next, and you set the agenda.

 Instead of doing all of the work yourself, you begin to delegate work.
 You design the systems and coordinate others to do the job.